Iulia-Alex/AttacksAndDefensesOnSPAMClassification/README.md

 ## Project Overview

 This project implements adversarial attacks and defense mechanisms for a spam detection classification task.
-The goal is to explore the vulnerabilities of machine learning models and improve their robustness against adversarial examples.
+The goal is to explore the vulnerabilities of machine learning models and improve their robustness against adversarial attacks.

 ### Configuration
-- **Application**: Spam Detection (Email/SMS classification)
+- **Application**: Spam Detection (SMS classification)
 - **Attacks**:
   1. Projected Gradient Descent (PGD)
   2. Synonym Substitution Attack